 Gospel Summary: So a simple summary of the gospel is that Jesus died for our sins and arose the third day in accordance with the scriptures, and was justified and glorified that we might receive Holy Spirit so God could reign through men and not just to men.

-Any version of this that simply says you get to go to heaven is a best only half the message, and misses the main point.
+Any version of this that simply says you get to go to heaven is at best only half the message, and misses the main point.
 The grace of God puts us to work to bring heaven to earth right where we are.
-Called has called us for purpose and not to sit as china dolls in heaven.
+God has called us for purpose, and not to sit as china dolls in heaven.